 2. Honey with parts of combs (chunk-honey) contains one or more pieces of comb-honey.

-3. A delicacy for people who live according the sentence: „A healthy mind in a healthy body" may also try comb-honey or chunk-honey with beebread (pollen stored by the bees in newly built combs).
-More information and address source as well availlable in the Centre for Ecological Apiculture or under phone: +49 5652 917899.
+3. A delicacy for people who live according the sentence: „A healthy mind in a healthy body" may also try honey comb or chunk-honey with beebread (pollen stored by the bees in newly built combs).
+More information and address source availlable in the Centre for Ecological Apiculture.
+Honey comb with beebread produced according standards of the Centre for Ecological Apiculture is also being used in M. Thiele Bee Therapy.
+[1][2][3][4][5]

 4. Run-honey: this specialty is said to be the best honey directly after comb-honey.
 The beekeeper lets drip the honey out of the uncaped combs.
 This method is nowadays only practiced by very few beekeers; in Germany the Centre for Ecological Apiculture is the only institution, in which the production of this specialty is mainly practiced and taught.
+Only run honey produced according standards of the Centre for Ecological Apiculture is being used in M. Thiele Bee Therapy.
+[1][2][3][4][5]

 5. The „bestseller" among all honey kinds is extracted honey; he is being extracted from uncaped combs in a an extractor (centrifugal machine).
 This kind of honey is offered in most apiaries and can be found in supermarkets.
+This honey is not being used in natural Apitherapy.

 6. Regarding presshoney the combs are being pressed or the honey is harvested by heating the combs up to 45°C. This method is rarely used nowadays.
+Also this honey is not being used in natural Apitherapy.

 7. Nowadays honey is being ultrafiltrated - and withit somehow adulterated; honey is being heated and pressed through ceramic filters.
 This kind of honey needs to be labled as filter-honey as he contains almost no typical components of honey like pollen.
-Mainly used by Countries who are known as famous honeyexporters and mass producers of genetically modified seeds; they are able to filter out genetical engineered pollen.
+Mainly used by Countries who are known as famous honeyexporters and mass producers of genetically modified seeds; they are able to filter out genetically engineered pollen.
 (This kind of honey usually can be found in supermarkets)

 8. Artificial honey: It is no honey, only similar to honey and an artificially produced substitute.
 It is allowed to mix honey with artificial honey.
 But this product needs to be labled as artificial honey. (very inexpensive and offered only in supermarkets)